 Experiment in Manipulating Light through Colour.

-Finally I would like to move on to the experiment of manipulating light in atmosphere during the production process, through adjusting shutter speed or other settings as well as possibly using some effects which are embedded in my Olympus PEN E-PL1,
+Finally I would like to move on to the experiment of manipulating light in atmosphere during the production process, through adjusting shutter speed or other settings, using a Sony dsc f828.

 Professor Jo-Anne Bichard